- What is lactose intolerance

 Consume lactose-containing foods alongside other foods

-Take Fermented dairy products
+Include fermented dairy products

 The bacteria present in yogurt and kefir can produce a lactase-like enzyme which can make your food to digest even though it contains lactose.

-Take Lactase supplements
+Take lactase supplements

 But with age, one’s lactase levels can start to decline, and it can prevent the lactose you eat from going to your colon without being digested.